-For assistance with your use tax questions, go to boe.ca.gov, or call their Taxpayer Information Section at 800.400.7115 or TTY/TDD 800.735.2929.
+For assistance with your use tax questions, go to boe.ca.gov, or call 800.400.7115 or TTY/TDD 800.735.2929.
 Income tax information is not available at this number.

-L Group Filing
+Group Filing

-A central, parent, or like organization can file a group return for two or more local organizations
+A central, parent, or like organization can file a group return for two or more local organizations that:

-- Are tax-exempt under a group exemption letter that is still in effect. - Are affiliated with the central organization at the time its annual accounting period ends.

-- Are subject to the central organization's general supervision or control. - Have the same accounting period as the central organization.
+- Are tax-exempt under a group exemption letter that is still in effect. - Are affiliated with the central organization at the time its annual accounting period ends. - Are subject to the central organization's general supervision or control. - Have the same accounting period as the central organization.